cloudflare/cloudflare-docs/content/magic-firewall/how-to/collect-pcaps.md

 ### Full PCAPs

-To obtain full PCAPs, download the files from the buckets you've specified when taking the packet capture.
-There may be multiple files per capture as captures may occur across multiple machines.
+To obtain full PCAPs, download the files from the bucket specified in `destination_conf` after the PCAP's status is `success`.
+There may be multiple files named `pcap_<pcap_id.pcap` per capture as captures may occur across multiple machines.

 ### Simple PCAPs

-Once the collection is complete, you can download the PCAP by specifying the PCAP identifier used earlier.
+Once the Simple PCAP collection is complete, you can download the PCAP by specifying the PCAP identifier used earlier.

     curl -X GET https://api.cloudflare.com/client/v4/accounts/${account_id}/pcaps/${pcap_id}/download \
     -H 'Content-Type: application/json' \
     -H 'X-Auth-Email: user@example.com' \
     -H 'X-Auth-Key: 00000000000' \
     --output download.pcap

-Only simple PCAPs can be downloaded.
-For a full PCAP check the bucket specified in the `destination_conf` field for a file named `pcap_<pcap_id>.pcap` once the PCAP's status is `success`.

 ## List PCAPs